fandresena-sowell/blob-simulator/docs/slime-manager.md

   spawnAreaPadding: 0.15,  // Keep slimes 15% away from screen edges };

-// Create spawner with custom config const spawner = new SlimeSpawner(engine, config);
+// Create manager with custom config const manager = new SlimeManager(engine, config);
 ```

 ## Optimization Strategies

-The SlimeSpawner includes several optimizations to handle large numbers of slimes:
+The SlimeManager includes several optimizations to handle large numbers of slimes:

 1. **Bounded position finding**: Uses a maximum number of attempts when finding valid spawn positions
 2. **Population limiting**: Only attempts to spawn new slimes when below the maximum population